Ri-Dearg/corona-tales/README.md

 - The layout is standard with the rest of the site with buttons sitting on the right.
 - All forms have validation and helper text.
-- Sections have dividers for clarity and the delete buttons are centered for clarity.
+- Sections have dividers for clarity and the delete buttons are centred for clarity.
-- User can opt to input basic data that will pre-fill their data when posting a story, if any info is saved, a button to delete the info is shown.
+- User can opt to input basic data that will pre-fill their data when posting a story if any info is saved, a button to delete the info is shown.
 - Users can also change their password securely here.
-- Alternatively it is possible to delete the account and stories separately.
+- Alternatively, it is possible to delete the account and stories separately.
 A choice made as it is possible to post stories both logged in and anonymously.
 - Delete options all have confirmation modals.

 ### Other Pages
 #### Search Page
 - The page is essentially the homepage feed, with all the same features but with filtered results.
-- The  search page returns results either sorted by text-score if text was entered, or within the range requested in the search form.
+- The search page returns results either sorted by text-score if the text was entered or within the range requested in the search form.
 - Shows a message if no results are found.
 - A specific per-tag search was tried but I preferred the weighted text search.